-Distance education is a convenient and flexible way to take courses for college credit.
-Students can take classes to earn a degree or certificate or to explore personal interests.
-We offer distance education classes in online and hybrid formats.
-Since these are fully credited college classes, students be admitted to the college before taking any of these courses.
-Registration for these classes follows the same procedures and deadlines as traditional on-campus courses.
-Students should be comfortable with basic computer programs and concepts such as, but not limited to, email and attachments of files.
+Distance education is a convenient and flexible way to take courses for college credit and non-credit, equivalent to traditional in-person courses.
+Students can take classes toward earning a degree, certificate or to explore personal interests.
+We offer distance education classes in online and hybrid formats which are described below.
+Distance education students must be matriculated, or if new, admitted to the College before taking any of these classes.
+Registration follows the same procedures and deadlines as traditional in-person courses.

 Distance Education students are expected to be active learners, proficient in reading, writing, time management and internet navigation/computer technology skills.
 Competence in Microsoft Word is assumed as well.
 All relevant course information is contained in the Instructor’s Syllabus, including in some cases, that proctored tests/assignments will be required.

 All distance learning is facilitated by a Learning Management System, which is a centralized training environment used to support the College’s remote course offerings by acting as the hub for the College’s online educational environment.
 “Moodle” is the “Learning Management System” currently used by Essex.

 Online instruction is a form of flexible learning, using the internet & computer technology resources, whereby students can take classes from the convenience of their home, office, or any off-campus location.
 An online course can be offered either according to a fixed schedule or with no time restrictions.
 Online learning does not replace traditional education, but instead, supports experienced technology learners who want access to courses that are specifically designed for students interested in this form of education or who may have difficulties attending traditional in-person learning.